-Peruvians have a bizarre talent for conserving their traditional culture yet adapting to modern culinary styles.
+Peruvians have a real talent for conserving their traditional culture and yet adapting to modern culinary styles.
 Peruvian food is characterized by variety, and often accompanied by rice and aji to make spicy and colorful dishes.

 Peru’s capital Lima, epitomizes the blending of Peruvian cuisines, many in existence for almost 70 centuries.
 Among the African, European, Asian, Arabic and Chinese influences, Creole cuisine is the most dominant.
 Lima is fast emerging as a new global culinary epicenter.

 Peru’s eclectic cuisine has been acknowledged as one of the world’s finest, primarily based on Inca traditions having evolved with many waves of migration.
 Perhaps the greatest influence is the blend of Japanese and Peruvian techniques, local ingredients and flavors, called Nikkei cuisine, that offers some of the most innovative dishes.